Batopilas, Chihuahua

 Batopilas ([batoˈpilas]) is a small town, and seat of the surrounding municipality of the same name, in the Mexican state of Chihuahua, located along the Batopilas River at the bottom of the Batopilas canyon, part of the Copper Canyon.
 As of 2010, the town of Batopilas had a population of 1,220.
 Its elevation above sea level is 578 m.
 The town is situated in a narrow valley, bordered by steep canyon walls.
 The government of Mexico declared it a Pueblo Mágico on October 19, 2012.

 Batopilas was a prominent silver-mining center from the early 18th to the early 20th century.
+The city grew to 6,500 when Alexander Shepherd acquired mining rights and invested heavily in the town.
+It was the second city in Mexico to have electricity.

 Etymology

 Native people of the region, Tarahumara or Rarámuri Indians called the area Bachotigori, meaning "Place of the enclosed waters", as they described the canyon, and its abundance of tropical flora and fauna to the Spanish explorers travelling through this rough part of the Chihuahuan mountains.
 Batopilas is a mangled Spanish version of the indigenous word Bachotigori.